alfredsoriano/post-apocalypse-hotels/README.md

 ### Heatmap:
 <img src='./images/hotel_heatmap.png'>
 This heatmap is useful for finding density (with noise).
 Of course, the locations with the most hotels are major urban cities, such as Los Angeles, New York, and Chicago.
-Interestingly, we can see that Florida has an extremely high density of hotels.
-This is due to a collection of hotels in Orlando (see heatmap below).
+Furthermore, there seems to be an abundance of hotels within the eastern-half of the U.S. Interestingly, we can see that Florida has an extremely high density of hotels.
+This is due to a collection of hotels in a "hotel neighborhood" in Orlando (see heatmap below).

 ### Heatmap of Orlando:
 <img src='./images/hotel_heatmap_orlando.png'>